 - Access the Voice Settings page in Console.

-- Scroll down to the Voice Trace option, and then click the switch to Enabled.
+- Scroll down to the Voice Trace option, and select the Enabled option.

 - Click Save.